julietten/RC_Car_With_Camera/README.md

 ## Microcontrollers:

-- **Arduino Pro Mini in the car**: used for driving and steering functionality and receiving signals from the Arduino in the controller
+- **Arduino Pro Mini in the car:** used for driving and steering functionality and receiving signals from the Arduino in the controller
-- **Arduino Pro Mini in the controller**: used for sending signals to the Arduino in the car based on the inputs from the controller
+- **Arduino Pro Mini in the controller:** used for sending signals to the Arduino in the car based on the inputs from the controller
-- **Raspberry Pi 3B in the car**: used primarily for camera streaming
+- **Raspberry Pi 3B in the car:** used primarily for camera streaming

 ## Prerequisites:

-- **Arduino in the controller**: C++ libraries SPI.h and RH_ASK.h
+- **Arduino in the controller:** C++ libraries SPI.h and RH_ASK.h
-- **Arduino in the car**: C++ libraries SPI.h and RH_ASK.h
+- **Arduino in the car:** C++ libraries SPI.h and RH_ASK.h
-- **Raspberry Pi**: Python packages RPi.GPIO, gpiozero, time, and os
+- **Raspberry Pi:** Python packages RPi.GPIO, gpiozero, time, and os

 ## Microcontroller pinouts: